0xff07/A-Brutal-Solution-to-IC-Problem/readme.md

 	5 0
 	4 1

 There are more examples in the folder.
-Most of them come from the essay.
+Most of them came from the essay.